 City Comparison

-Columbia is a master-planned community in Howard County, known for its village system, lakefront living, and consistently top-ranked schools.
-Fairfax combines excellent schools, diverse dining, and easy access to major employers.
+Columbia is a master-planned community in Howard County, known for its village system, lakefront living, and area schools.
+Fairfax combines public schools, diverse dining, and easy access to major employers.
 Both are strong options, but the details matter.
 Here is how they compare across price, schools, commute, taxes, walkability, and safety.

 Market Overview